-Students in the business pathways program were given a corporate business assignment that spanned 13 weeks and included working with real corporations, such as Target, Polaris, and Frandsen Bank & Trust, to solve an issue or help the company with a project.
+Students in the business pathways program were given a 13-week corporate business assignment working with companies including Target, Polaris, and Frandsen Bank & Trust, to solve an issue.

 The students met with the project partner (company), discussed objectives, asked questions and were given a list of deliverables the company expected from the students.
 The students were each given a role, including project manager, communications specialist, customer relations specialist and other analysts roles.
 Among some of the tasks expected of students included research, site visits, creating survey and focus groups, and using those findings as data in their projects.

 “We got to work out in the real world, but still came back to campus and were able to reintegrate ourselves into the high school experience,” said Maya Kramer, a student at Lakeville South High School. “[MNCAPS] is the best of both worlds.”

 Medical and Healthcare Pathway students had a different assignment with different objectives.
 These students spent a month creating a health-related service that met the needs of a specific patient population within the local community that wasn’t already available.
 The services ranged from volunteer to nonprofit to for-profit businesses.
 The team presented their service project idea to a panel of professionals to seek support and approval of their proposed service.
 Among the professionals were a nurse, nonprofit owner and psychologist.
 After seeing the presentations, one group’s idea was chosen to be carried out.

 “During the brainstorming process, we wanted students to really think about whether the service was something that could actually be implemented, if there was truly a need for it and if others would find it worthwhile,” Smieja said.